jamuraa/base0.net/_posts/2011-07-08-spring-green-minivacation---day-2.markdown

  - plays
  - spring green 2011
 ---
-(This post is part of a series on a short vacation that I took with my lovely spouse [Diana Rajchel](http://www.dianarajchel.com) at the beginning of July)
+(This post is part of a series on a short vacation that I took with my lovely spouse [Diana Rajchel](http://www.dianarajchel.com) at the beginning of July 2011)

 Waking up at the [Usonian Inn](http://usonianinn.com) was interesting, because there are large bay windows that let in the light very well throughout the day,